 Cayoun's (2004, 2011) model of Mindfulness-integrated Cognitive Behaviour Therapy (MiCBT) is a sophisticated integration of mindfulness core principles and traditional CBT, which rests on a neuro-phenomenological model of reinforcement, the Co-emergence Model of Reinforcement.
 This approach involves a detailed account of micro-level reinforcement and extinction principles, as they are actually experienced.
 It suggests that once a trigger is perceived via sensory pathways, its judgmental interpretation at higher cortical levels leads unavoidably to some co-emerging body sensations, towards which one automatically ("mindlessly") reacts to decrease aversive experiences or increase pleasant ones.
 Thus, reinforcement is regarded as being dependent upon learned reactions toward intrinsically coupled cognitions and body sensations.
 This formulation is a major contribution to the science of Learning Theory, as it proposes that all forms of conditioning in humans require operant conditioning to function.
 Cayoun and colleagues' series of case studies and group outcome data demonstrate that preventing such reactions while remaining fully aware and accepting of bodily experiences leads to rapid extinction of conditioned responses, whatever is the nature of the disorder.
 Cognitive reappraisal emerges naturally from this freeing experience.
 "Self-worth", or rather, satisfaction with life, springs from a deep sense of achievement, sense of self-control and self-efficacy.

-MiCBT Masterclass 4: Adaptation of MiCBT for Children - Online
+MiCBT Masterclass 5: MiCBT and Grief - Online